vijay-shankaranand/tp/docs/DeveloperGuide.md

 **Use case: Return to the home page**

 **MSS**

-1. User is on any page
+1. User is on any page.

-2. User requests to return to the home page
+2. User requests to return to the home page.

-3. JobFestGo returns user to the home page
+3. JobFestGo returns user to the home page.

     Use case ends.

 **Extensions**

 * 2a.
-The user is already on the home page
+The user is already on the home page.

     Use case ends.

 **Use case: Add a contact**

 **MSS**

-1. User requests to add contact and specifies details of contact
+1. User requests to add contact and specifies details of contact.

-2. JobFestGo adds the contact to list of contacts
+2. JobFestGo adds the contact to list of contacts.

-3. JobFestGo shows updated list of contacts
+3. JobFestGo shows updated list of contacts.

     Use case ends.

 **Extensions**

 * 1a.
-Any of the mandatory fields not specified
+Any of the mandatory fields not specified.

   * 1a1.
-JobFestGo informs user that mandatory fields not specified
+JobFestGo informs user that mandatory fields not specified.

     Use case resumes at step 1.

 * 1b.
 Phone number already exists.

     * 1b1.
 JobFestGo informs user that phone number already exists.

       Use case resumes at step 1.

 * 1c.
 Email is in incorrect format.

     * 1c1.
 JobFestGo informs user that email is in wrong format.

       Use case resumes at step 1.

 * 1d.
 Phone number is in incorrect format.

     * 1d1.
 JobFestGo informs user that phone number is in wrong format.

       Use case resumes at step 1.

 * 1e.
 Tag is not found in list.

     * 1e1.
 JobFestGo informs user that tag input is not in tag List.

       Use case resumes at step 1.

 * 1f.
 Name is not alphanumeric.

     * 1f1.
 JobFestGo informs user that name input is not alphanumeric.